YourOnly-One/content/content/way/en-ph/blog/posts/2018/20180630-reminder-president.md

 +++
-title = "A Reminder from the President?" description = "President Duterte made comments about the G-d of the Bible which earned the ire of the people.
+title = "A reminder from the President?" description = "President Duterte made comments about the G-d of the Bible which earned the ire of the people.
 I think he revealed something else."  # For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2018-06-30T10:23:33+08:00                          # manually adjust to local timezone